-Want to find out more or ask a question about the Certificate in Public Relations?
+Want to find out more about the Certificate in Public Relations?
 Express interest to connect with this program and receive updates.

 If a challenging career consulting with professional businesses, community organizations, or government agencies sounds appealing, then public relations may be for you.